danishbinasmath/url-shortener-golang-redis/README.md

 # url-shortener-golang-redis
-A url shortener using golang and redis.
+A url shortener using golang, redis and docker.